arpeh/python-rpg/README.md

 python-rpg
 ==========

-RPG, where player learns Python and uses it to progress in the game
+A (supposedly) steampunk-themed RPG, where player learns Python and uses it to progress in the game